Cate Blanchett: 2021–present: Tár and further acclaim

 In 2023, Blanchett co-starred in the Australian drama film The New Boy, and reprised the role of Hela in the season two episode "What If...
 Hela Found the Ten Rings?" of the Marvel series What If...?.
 She also co-produced the Apple TV+ science fiction romantic drama film Fingernails.
 The following year, Blanchett reunited with Eli Roth to portray Lilith in the Borderlands, a live action film adaptation of the video games of the same name.
 The film premiered to negative reviews from critics and became a box-office bomb.
 She then headlined the Apple TV+ psychological thriller miniseries Disclaimer, written and directed by Alfonso Cuarón, and co-starring Kevin Kline, Sacha Baron Cohen and Louis Partridge.
 It premiered in October to a mostly positive critical reception.
-Blanchett will next produce and star in A Manual for Cleaning Women, based on Lucia Berlin's 43-part collection of short stories.

 In July 2024, she joined the short film Marion as an executive producer.
-Starting in March 2025, Blanchett will star opposite Tom Burke, Emma Corrin, and Kodi Smit-McPhee in a reimagining of the Anton Chekov play The Seagull at the Barbican Theater in London.

-In June 2025, Blanchett made a surprise cameo appearance in the final episode of Squid Game Season 3.
-She will next star in the sci-fi comedy Alpha Gang.
+In 2025, from March to April, Blanchett starred opposite Tom Burke, Emma Corrin, and Kodi Smit-McPhee in a reimagining of the Anton Chekov play The Seagull at the Barbican Theater in London.
+She also starred in two films, Steven Soderbergh's spy thriller Black Bag and Jim Jarmusch's comedy-drama anthology Father Mother Sister Brother, both of which received critical praise.
+Father Mother Sister Brother was awarded the Golden Lion at the 2025 Venice Film Festival.
+Blanchett made a surprise cameo appearance in the final episode of Squid Game Season 3.

+She will next star in the sci-fi comedy Alpha Gang, and produce and star in A Manual for Cleaning Women, based on Lucia Berlin's 43-part collection of short stories.
+In January 2026, it was announced that Blanchett would be reprising the role of Valka in Universal's live-action remake of How to Train Your Dragon 2.
+In February 2026, her Dirty Films company had signed a first-look deal with Searchlight Pictures.
+Blanchett is set to star in Benedict Andrews' new play Electra/Persona at the Royal National Theatre from August to October 2026.
+In April 2026, it was announced that Blanchett will produce and star in Good Thing, a biographical film about Martha Stewart.